Loading

 Enjoy Spring Weather in the Bradenton Area

 The Village of the Arts is one of the largest artist communities in the region.
 This eclectic neighborhood features colorful cottages that serve as both homes and gallery spaces for residents.
-Affectionally referred to as “VOTA” by the locals, visitors will find a variety of restaurants, healing arts and galleries throughout the village.
-ArtWalks — on the first Friday and Saturday of each month — is a time when VOTA’s galleries, restaurants and shops open their doors to the public for a vibrant experience.
-You’ll find event-goers strolling the sidewalks, mingling with artists and enjoying all that VOTA has to offer.
+Affectionately referred to as “VOTA” by the locals, visitors will find a variety of restaurants, healing arts, and galleries throughout the village.
+ArtWalks—on the first Friday and Saturday of each month—are a time when VOTA’s galleries, restaurants, and shops open their doors to the public for a vibrant experience.
+You’ll find event-goers strolling the sidewalks, mingling with artists, and enjoying all that VOTA has to offer.

 Enjoy Spring Weather in the Bradenton Area

-With waterways galore, numerous fishing piers and an old-Florida fishing camp, the Bradenton Area is an ideal destination for anglers.
-No worries if you don’t have a boat, you can cast a line at Rod & Reel Pier or Anna Maria City Pier.
-Both are extremely popular for fishing (and sightseeing)!
-With year-round perfect weather, the destination is also home to countless fishing charters, where the captains will allow you to use their gear and ferry you to their secret fishing holes.
-If a self-paced angling excursion is more of your style, visit Jigg’s Landing.
+With waterways galore, numerous fishing piers, and a historic fishing camp, the Bradenton Area is an ideal destination for anglers.
+No worries if you don’t have a boat; you can cast a line at the Historic Bridge Street Pier or enjoy year-round perfect weather with one of the destination’s many fishing charters.
+These charters provide gear and ferry you to secret fishing spots.
+If a self-paced angling excursion is more your style, visit Jigg’s Landing.
 Found on a lush peninsula jetting into Evers Reservoir, this freshwater reservoir is full of prized catches.
 The fishing camp also features boat and fishing-pole rentals, as well as quaint, dockside cabin rentals for an overnight fishing getaway.

 Enjoy Spring Weather in the Bradenton Area

-No trip to the Bradenton Area is complete without a visit to Anna Maria Island or Longboat Key.
+No trip to the Bradenton Area is complete without a visit to our beaches.
 With powdery soft sand and unbeatable views of the Gulf of Mexico, you just can’t beat the tropical atmosphere.
 You’ll find a variety of beaches stretching along the seven-mile shoreline of Anna Maria Island, each with its own character.
-Bean Point is perfect for that remote, away-from-it-all feeling, while Coquina Beach, with ample parking, restrooms and concessions, is ideal for families.
-But one thing that these beaches share is the extraordinary quartz sand which needs to be felt under foot to really appreciate.
-From waving at sailboats passing at Longboat Pass to building Instagram-worthy sandcastles at Manatee Beach, there’s a beach for every mood—and every one!
+Bean Point is perfect for that remote, away-from-it-all feeling, while Coquina Beach, with ample parking, restrooms, and concessions, is ideal for families.
+But one thing these beaches share is the extraordinary quartz sand, which needs to be felt underfoot to truly appreciate.
+From waving at sailboats passing at Longboat Pass to building Instagram-worthy sandcastles at Manatee Beach, there’s a beach for every mood.
+The Gulf of Mexico’s warm waters, even in winter and spring, make boating and excursions a favorite pastime for visitors year-round.